 11 a.m.
 Introduction and Tour

 11:30 p.m.
 Divine Office (Daytime Prayer) and Divine Mercy Chaplet with the Nuns

 12:00 p.m.
 Lunch (pls bring your own bagged lunches)

 2 p.m.
 Coffee Break

 2:30 p.m.
 WHO ARE THE PCPAs?, followed by Q&A time

 3:30 p.m.
 Eucharstic Adoration

 4:30 p.m.
 Depart

-If you are an individual interested in joining in with a Come and See Day or a Solitude and Service Day, please feel free to email Sr. Mary Fidelis .
-Or to learn of any upcoming vocation events…please send Sister an email!
+If you are an individual interested in joining in with a Come and See Day or a Solitude and Service Day or if you would like to know if there are any upcoming discernment events, please email Sr. Mary Fidelis

 “Are we not perhaps all afraid in some way?
 If we let Christ enter fully into our lives, if we open ourselves totally to Him, are we not afraid that He might take something away from us?
 Are we not perhaps afraid to give up something significant, something unique, something that makes life so beautiful?
 Do we not then risk ending up diminished and deprived of our freedom?
 And once again the Pope said: No!
 If we let Christ in to our lives, we LOSE NOTHING, NOTHING, ABSOLUTELY NOTHING of what makes life free, beautiful and great.
 No!
 Only in this friendship are the doors of life opened wide.
 Only in this friendship is the great potential of human existence truly revealed.
 Only in this friendship do we experience beauty and liberation.
 And so today, dear young people: DO NOT BE AFRAID OF CHRIST!
 He takes nothing away but give you EVERYTHING.
 When we give ourselves to Him, we receive a hundred-fold in return.
 Yes, open, open wide the doors to Christ and you will find TRUE LIFE.” – Pope Benedict XVI